wvirany/blog/content/drafts/vq-vae/index.md

 ---
-title: "Learning Representations of Proteins"
+title: "A VQ-VAE for Molecular Representation Learning"
 date: "2024-12-09"  #2024-12-20
 summary: ""
 description: ""